 Know Where Cleaning Products and Chemicals Are Stored

-Your home might be equipped with child-safety latches on lower cabinets, but chances are that your host might have bleach or other harmful chemicals easily accessible under the sink.
-Remember that common items such as nail polish remover are often in brightly-colored, enticing shades, which could attract youngsters.
+Your home might be equipped with child-safety latches on lower cabinets, but the chances are that your host might have bleach or other harmful chemicals easily accessible under the sink.
+Remember that everyday items such as nail polish remover are often in brightly-colored, enticing shades, which could attract youngsters.

 When you arrive, ask your host if you can check bathrooms, the kitchen, and even bedrooms (unless locked) to make sure that all potentially dangerous items are safely stored and out of reach.